ZarnackGroup/Tretow_et_al_2023/README.md

 ## Runtime
 The runtime varies inbetween the scripts from a few minutes to roughly 30 minutes, depending on the hardware used.

+## Data availability
+All data is publicy available at X and can be used to reproduce the analyses with the provided scripts.

 ## 1_Quality_assessment

 | File type        | File                    |